priyanshuXsinha/voiceflow_analysis/README.md

 The system works in a Retrieval-Augmented Generation (RAG) way:

-1. **Input Data**- The user uploads a CSV file containing customer reviews.
+1. **Input Data file**- The user uploads a CSV file containing customer reviews.

 2. **Preprocessing**- it has the ability to figure out how people feel.
    - Automatic grouping (Delivery, Pricing, Technical Issues, etc.).